 Once you know what makes you distinct, make sure this message is sewn into the tapestry of your brand in the product in the photography and copy.
 Shout about it and make it known on the platforms most relevant to your brand.

-In PART 2 coming soon, we’ll look at personalisation, the power of simplicity and the revival of print.
+In PART 2 of the blog about the challenges of fashion marketing and its opportunities coming soon, we’ll look at personalisation, the power of simplicity and the revival of print.

 Joanne Yulan Jong a Creative Director, Fashion Writer, and Author of the bestselling book THE FASHION SWITCH ‘The new rules if the fashion business’.
 She has been invited to be a regular columnist for WWD magazine.